List of protected areas of Alberta: Other provincial lands

 Approximately 60% of land in Alberta is public land owned by the Alberta government.
 For administrative purposes, the province is divided into two broad land use areas: the Green Area (forested land, almost entirely provincially owned) and the White Area (other).
 The Rocky Mountains Forest Reserve was created by the Forest Reserves Act of 1964.
 There are also 32 provincial grazing reserves located throughout Alberta.
 They are administered by Alberta Sustainable Resource Development.
+Kananaskis Country is not a park but a provincially run tract of land containing several parks.